 0304.
 Best Management Practices (BMP).
-Practices, techniques or measures developed or identified by the designated agency and identified in the state water quality management plan which are determined to be a cost-effective and practicable means of preventing or reducing pollutants generated from nonpoint sources to a level compatible with water quality goals.
-(3-18-22)
+Practices, techniques or measures developed or identified by the designated agency and identified in the state water quality management plan and the state groundwater management plan and regulation, which are determined to be a cost-effective and practicable means of preventing or reducing pollutants generated from nonpoint sources to a level compatible with water quality and groundwater goals.
+Comment 2 (3-18-22)

 04. Chapter.
 The Mined Land Reclamation Act, Title 47, Chapter 15, Idaho Code.
-(3 18 22)
+(3-18-22)

 05. Coarse and Durable Rock Armor.
 A layer of rock placed on a slope to protect it from erosion.
 The rock must be sufficiently sound, dense, durable, angular, resistant to weathering, and substantially free of fines.
-The thickness must be at least equal to the dimension of the largest rock used, or eighteen (18) inches, whichever is greater. ()
+The thickness must be at least equal to the dimension of the largest rock used, or eighteen (18) inches, whichever is greater. (

-0506.
+4506.
 Department.
 The Idaho Department of Lands.
-(3-18-22)